rwb/c200/README.md

 #### Another Example

 * Suppose you are a crime analyst at a local police department.
 As a result of a grant, the police department is able to open 12 new district substations.
 After the substations have been operating for a year, the police chief asks you to compare robbery rates from the year before each station opened to the year after the station opened using a binomial significance test (with the probability of a Type I error set to be less than 0.05).
-The null hypothesis is that each district is equally likely to experience an increase or a decrease after the new substation opens (p0 = 1/2). * Evidence required to reject Ho: 95% confidence interval for ps (our sample estimate) does not include 1/2; this is equivalent to conducting our test at the *p* < 0.05 significance level (i.e., the probability of a Type 1 error is less than 0.05).
+The null hypothesis is that each district is equally likely to experience an increase or a decrease after the new substation opens (p0 = 1/2).
 * Reminder: a Type 1 error means we reject Ho, when Ho is true.
 * Collect data: 2 of the districts experienced a decrease while 10 of the districts experienced an increase.
 * Specify the distribution for the number of districts experiencing an increase: